UrlikVadim/simple_async/README.md

-### simple_async
-async python library
+# simple_async python library

-##This framework is developed only for fun and scientific interest(reinforcing understanding of how asynchrony works)
+### This framework is developed only for fun and scientific interest(reinforcing understanding of how asynchrony works)

 The feature of this framework is that the dispatcher is not a global object and non-blocking functions are also independent of the dispatcher instance

 dispatcher and task(coroutine) implemented in module "core"